DESERT POOLS (ATACAMA)

 The natural salt utilized in this work was ethically sourced from a local business in San Pedro de Atacama, Chile, that harvests small amounts of salt and desert herbs for food consumption.

-3 Azua-Bustos, A, et al (2018).
+3 Azua-Bustos, A, & Fairén, AG, & González-Silva, C, et al. (2018).
 Unprecedented rains decimate surface microbial communities in the hyperarid core of the Atacama Desert.
-In: Scientific Reports, Volume 8, Article 16706, p.
-2.
+Scientific Reports, vol 8, article 16706.

-The following organizations are gratefully acknowledged for funding this project
+DesignTO and the Ontario Arts Council are gratefully acknowledged for funding this exhibition